Temporary Merchants, Food Trucks & Fireworks Sales

 To apply for a license you will first need to register your business name with the Utah Department of Commerce and obtain a temporary tax number.
 For a temporary tax number you can call the Department of Commerce Special Events Unit at 801-297-6303.
 When you submit your business license application you will also need to submit a site plan for your proposed business indicating where you will set up your temporary business, also indicating off-street parking.
 If you will be using electricity, we will need to know how you will be providing it to your location.

 You will also need to submit a letter from the property owner giving permission to use their property.
+You can show this via letter, lease agreement or similar document, or you may use the Commercial Property Permission Form.
 The Zoning Administrator and Fire Chief will then look at the proposed site and see if it will work with zoning, city, and fire code regulations.
 Fireworks stands are required to have a fire inspection once your stand, tent or trailer is in place.
 To apply you may bring in the necessary paperwork by clicking the Document link: "Temporary Merchant Application (PDF)" on this page, or by applying online by going here: Temporary Merchant Application.
 If you are considered a food truck or trailer, please fill out the Food Truck Application.

 If your business involves any food product you will be required to have an inspection from the Davis County Health Department.
 A copy of this inspection will need to be submitted to our office before a license can be issued.